ChrisW-priv/PersonalVault/notes/presentations/Gen AI.md

 ## Agenda

+- Gen AI overview
-- Exploration of AI space
+- Examples of tools using AI
-- Tools utilizing the GenAI
-- Combining AI with tools to build full AI systems
+- Building AI systems
 - Case study of the SPA project

 ---

+## How to get token ?

+1. Get axpo.com account
+2. Login on Citrix
+3. Follow instructions on: <br>https://mingle.axpo.com/display/GAI/Request+new+project

+Note: LM game is pay to play -> you need token to access the APIs

+---

-## Gen AI (Text)
+## Gen AI (Text) overview

+--

+## Language Model

 - Generate text by predicting **next token** <br> (auto-regressive)
 - LM training is **data compression**